2017

 2016

-CPSA: Compute precisely store approximately Inproceedings
+CPSA: Compute precisely store approximately Proceedings Article

 In: Workshop on Approximate Computing Across the Stack, 2016.